Blog

 Training

-I provide training to empower food developers, marketers, and perfumers, enabling them to excel in planning and conducting sensory qualitative studies that deliver actionable insights and growth.
+I did provide training to empower food developers, marketers, and perfumers, enabling them to excel in planning and conducting sensory qualitative studies that deliver actionable insights and growth.
 I’ve crafted 10+ acclaimed curriculum modules for you I can deliver them in person or learn via udemy.

 COVID: Smell, taste and the lessons for the food industry